Amazon Shipping Calculator (2026): FBA vs FBM Costs

 The Story of Dimensional Weight

 Dimensional weight (or DIM weight) is a pricing model used by all shipping carriers, including Amazon.
-It’s a way to charge for shipments based on a package’s size rather than its actual weight.
+It is a way to charge for shipments based on a package’s size rather than its actual weight.
 If you have a large but very light item, you might be charged based on its dimensional weight.

 The formula is generally: